antarctica/metadata-library/README.md

 | IEC 61174:2015     | Minimal  | All mandatory elements supported plus a limited number of optional route information attributes  |
 | IEC PAS 61174:2021 | Minimal  | All mandatory elements supported plus a limited number of optional route information attributes  |

-#### Coverage for IEC PAS 61174:2021
+#### Coverage for IEC 61174

-Support for this standard is currently limited to these properties:
+As required by the IEC 61174 standard, this library supports the following properties within this standard:

 | Element                                        | Reference | Obligation |
 | ---------------------------------------------- | --------- | ---------- |